oddluck/limnoria-plugins/README.md

 `cooldownInSeconds` - This setting was replaced by `linkCacheLifetimeInSeconds`

 `wallClockTimeoutInSeconds` - Timeout for total elapsed time when retrieving a title.
 If you set this value too high, the bot may time out.
 Default value: `8` (seconds).
-You must `!reload` for this setting to take effect.
+You must `!reload SpiffyTitles` for this setting to take effect.

 `channelWhitelist` - a comma separated list of channels in which titles should be displayed.
 If `""`, titles will be shown in all channels.
 Default value: `""`